FacetInteractive/mautic-k8s/README.md

 # Docker Mautic setup

-Includes PHP FPM 7.0, Facet's Mautic code base, Nginx, PHPMyAdmin and MySQL stacks consolidated into a docker-compose for both local and production use.
+Includes PHP FPM 7.1, Facet's Mautic code base, Nginx, PHPMyAdmin and MySQL stacks consolidated into a docker-compose for both local and production use.

 The production docker compose uses Traefik as a web proxy.

+## Required Access To Build

+* Have AWS CLI installed and configured
+    * Setup a profile for your AWS credentials
+    * Region: `us-west-1`

+* Login to AWS ECR

+    ```bash
+    # Request ECR Login
+    aws ecr get-login --no-include-email

+    # With a profile
+    aws --profile {facet.mktg} ecr get-login --no-include-email
+    ```

 ## Installation